LobotomizedHampster/duttsy-pkg/README.md

 # Duttsy package install
 ## Overview
-the repo for installing [duttsy](https://github.com/LobotomizedHampster/duttsy.git)
+the repo for installing [duttsy](https://github.com/LobotomizedHampster/duttsy.git).
+Also contains the user documentation.

 ## Install steps
 ### 1. Clone this repo